As Halloween approaches, we thought it appropriate to look at some of the most historic cemeteries in New England.

 The crude oldest stones often show only the deceased's initials and year of death.
 Some, though, have decorative carvings.

-The slate 18th-century markers include upright headstones with death heads and cherub heads, along with portrait busts of the deceased and flat slabs decorated with coats-of-arms.
+The slate 18th-century markers include upright headstones with death heads and cherub heads.
+There are also portrait busts of the deceased and flat slabs decorated with coats-of-arms.
 Later markers include marble obelisks and slate stones with willow-and-urn motifs.

 The 10.5-acre cemetery belongs to the Newman Congregational Church.